Other Ways to Recycle Batteries

 Make way for The Big Green Box!
 Please check out their FAQ here.
 They offer a solution for families and businesses looking for an easy and cost efficient way to recycle their batteries.
 The Big Green Box is designed for alkaline and all kinds of other household batteries, and also cell phones, telephones, pagers, chargers, laptops and other devices that are designed to operate on battery power.
-Toxco actually melts them for cadmium and scrap metal or more batteries, and this page actually talks about what happens.
+Toxco actually melts them to make cadmium and scrap metal for more batteries.

 2 Steps to Battery Recycling:

 1. The Big Green Box program is sponsored by a number of retailers, including Whole Foods Market, and you can view a list of participants.
 Locate a business on the list in your area that will take your alkaline batteries for free.

 2. Contact the location to make sure they are participating.
 Sometimes you may have to ask more than one person at the store, as one employee might not be aware of the program even if they are participating.

 - Metal Conversion Technologies, LLC, in Georgia, also accepts all battery types for recycling, only you may have to contact them directly.
 Their website talks more about the industrial side of recycling batteries.